 To achieve this, every class will engage in debates and children are given opportunities to participate in leadership roles.

-One child is elected by their peers each year to represent their class at fortnightly School Council meetings.
+One child is elected by their peers each year to represent their class at regular School Council meetings.
 The children take part in a range of opportunities to improve their school.
-They have recently raised over £1000 with a sponsored silence to purchase new playtime equipment.
-The School Council have visited parliament, met Caroline Noakes our MP and also visited the local council chambers.
+They are continuously working to support charities, selected through a whole-school democratic process.

 One child from every class is elected by their peers to represent them at meetings where they undertake a range of environmental tasks.
 This group is led by Mrs Martin, a Volunteer Sustainability Officer and a parent from our school.